P1105 VOLKSWAGEN - HO2S Heating Circuit Bank 1 Sensor 2 Short To Positive

 - HO2S Bank 1 Sensor 2 circuit poor electrical connection

-Labor: 1.0The cost of diagnosing the P1105 VOLKSWAGEN code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+Labor: 1.0The cost to diagnose the P1105 VOLKSWAGEN code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)